Keeping Your Head on Straight when Standing or Walking at Your Desk

 It’s probably worse at your home computer than your office workstation, statistically, as we learned during the pandemic when more than half of all desk workers were relegated to working from home.
 This isn’t surprising, of course, given that the ergonomic consultants that cruise around most corporate, government and education campuses cannot go into workers’ homes to do the same job there.
 According to a broad study of WFH computing conducted by the University of Cincinnati’s Ergonomics Department, the vast majority of home users had terrible display screen ergonomics that can ultimately lead to a host of ergonomic injuries.

 Thankfully, these posture-related pains are easy to fix, and it begins with the right equipment.
-An adjustable ergonomic monitor arm should be a staple in any ergonomic workstation.
+An adjustable ergonomic monitor arm should be a staple in any ergodynamic workstation.
 By the same token, it is a very bad idea to use a laptop without an external monitor for long periods of time.
 Keeping the neck bent to look at a laptop display is a formula for neck and shoulder pain.

 Your monitor should be positioned so your head can be held in a neutral position, not bent forward or backward.
 You should be able to see the entire monitor area comfortably without tilting your head forward, just by shifting your eyes downward.